varshapothuganti/MINITOOLKIT/README.md

 # MINITOOLKIT
-Website to convert IMAGES and DOCUMENTS to different formats using PHP.
+Web Application to convert IMAGES and DOCUMENTS to different formats using PHP.